 What are the benefits of CentOS?
 Linux operating systems like CentOS are stable, predictable, secure, and accessible.
 It is one of the most popular and most durable operating systems.
 These reasons will give you reasons for using CentOS on your server, containers, and perhaps even on your desktop.

-One of the first things that come to mind when talking about CentOS is stability.
+One of the first things that comes to mind when talking about CentOS is stability.
 This does not happen by accident.
 Security fixes, new versions, and updates are tested extensively by manual and automated means.
 Stable software is therefore ensured on your server.

 CentOS has been supported for ten years.
 This is great for enterprise users.
 Furthermore, they include stable ABIs, making sure that packages developed today will be able to run for a decade from now.